vineetakhurana/DevOps-Milestone2/README.md

 ###Test

   **Step 1 :**
   In this step, we write specs to achieve basic coverage of the code functionality.
-We use '*Jasmine*' testing framework for javascript.
+We use '*Jasmine*' testing framework for javascript. '*PhantomJS*' is used as the test runner and the results of the test are visible on TestRunner.html.
 We wrote specs that covered the following cases :

   A. For Question1, computed the response on feeding the correct value. (covers 'correct' case)